This blog about planning a fall getaway was last updated September 2023.

 There’s a half-day, fall biking tour available to download on the free, Go Whistler Tours app, which takes you on a self-guided tour down to Creekside Village and then back around Alta Lake for 12-kilometre loop.
 However, we suggest that as you have that additional pedal power, you can make it a bit further – to Whistler’s funky, Function Junction.

-You’ll find two breweries, coffee shops and bakeries, galleries and design-based shops, all well worth the extra kilometres.
+You’ll find two breweries, coffee shops and bakeries, galleries and design-based shops, all well worth the extra kilometres (and ideal for a fall getaway when it’s not too hot to bike there!).
 You could opt to make a lunch stop in Creekside on the way or when you’re in Function Junction.
 If you’re into your craft beers you’re going to want to visit Whistler Brewing Co. and Coast Mountain Brewing, both in Function.

 When you get back, we suggest relaxing in the pool or hot tub at your accommodation or booking a spa appointment after your day in the saddle.
 If your accommodation didn’t come with a tub, then it’s good to know that if you book a spa appointment at Nita Lake Lodge, Whistler Day Spa (located inside the Pan Pacific Village Centre), or the Vida Spa at the Fairmont Chateau Whistler, you get to use the facilities.

 You might want to stay in your robe once you’ve got it on, so why not opt for room service or delivery this evening?
-Whistler Dine-In offers delivery from 13 restaurants, along with grocery and liquor drop-offs too.
+Whistler Dine-In offers delivery from restaurants all over Whistler, along with grocery and liquor drop-offs too.
 Take-out is another option, and Main Street is where to go as it has a plethora of grab-and-go options from Aussie pies to Thai noodles.
 There’s nothing like dining in with a view of the mountains, the fireplace on and perhaps a glass of something locally produced.

 Day 3: Splash in Muddy Puddles Adventure

-Whistler is located in a lush, temperate rainforest, which means that in the fall the weather is typically on the wetter side of things.
+Whistler is located in a lush, temperate rainforest, which means that any fall getaway will typically be on the wetter side of things.
 But don’t let the H2O deter you, as long as you have the right clothing you can certainly have fun in the rain.
 That’s why they like to dress you in head-to-toe wet, weather gear when you head out on a guided ATV, Mountain Buggy / RZR, or 4X4 adventure.
 This experience is all about finding muddy puddles and racing through them!

 After your adventurous morning, we suggest slowing the pace by heading to the Scandinave Spa.
 This outdoor spa is located on the edges of Lost Lake and invites you to experience the regenerative benefits of hydrotherapy.
 The idea is to cycle through a process of heating and cooling the body, at least three times, using their cold plunge pools, hot baths, saunas and steam rooms, not to mention just relaxing in the solariums or on the deck next to a crackling fire.